-CCL is a 16 e-lesson eTutorial course which is a primer/refresher on Canadian copyright law.
+CCL is a 16 e-lesson eTutorial and a primer and refresher on Canadian copyright law.
 Includes information on recent amendments to the Canadian Copyright Act and June 2012 Supreme Court of Canada court decisions.
-FAQs on how eTutorials work

 1. Understanding intellectual property

 3. Criteria for copyright protection (e.g., originality, fixation)

 7. Who owns copyright?

 10. Limitations on rights